Big Ramsey Degrees of Countable Ordinals: Big Ramsey Degrees of omega d * k

 \case{5} Finally, consider $\numpoints \geq 1, d \geq 2$.
-By the definition of a \crule, because $\numpoints \cdot d > 0,$ there are no \crules of size $p=0.$ We prove the final case of our result by showing the process for combining \crules described below creates all possible \crules of an expression.
+By the definition of a \crule, because $\numpoints \cdot d > 0,$ there are no \crules of size $p=0.$ This proves the eighth case of our result.
+We prove the final case by showing the process for combining \crules described below creates all possible \crules of an expression.